karthikbhamidipati/search-engine-document-retrieval/README.md

 ## Overview

 Implementation of a search engine with two different retrieval models, evaluation of the models’ results using the queries and their top-100 relevant docs from the MS MARCO dataset and a web interface for the user to query the data and retrieve results.
+The data is available in `data` directory in the project root.

 Retrieval Models implemented: